-9. Promote the protection of public parks as everyone's front yard.

-10. Implement a Parks Renaissance Program to be phased in over five years.
+- 9. Promote the protection of public parks as everyone's front yard. - 10.
+Implement a Parks Renaissance Program to be phased in over five years.

 Components should include:

-- Turf Improvement: cutting grass eight more times per year; seeding, top dressing and fertilization; aeration; irrigation system installation; integrated pest management in every park. - Our Uncommon Gardens: renovating existing garden beds; enhancing City Hall's and other significant municipal buildings' displays; reinventing our feature gardens; adding new beds over five years. - Heal the Eyesores: clean up graffiti; fix the broken windows, benches, field houses, picnic tables, benches, playgrounds and pathways. - Pick It Up: continue installation of new environmentally friendly garbage cans for waste collection and recycling, with resources to empty them, and educate the community about their proper use. - Keep It Running: replace worn forestry vehicles, grass cutting and other equipment as required to maintain service.
+- □ Turf Improvement: cutting grass eight more times per year; seeding, top dressing and fertilization; aeration; irrigation system installation; integrated pest management in every park. - Our Uncommon Gardens: renovating existing garden beds; enhancing City Hall's and other significant municipal buildings' displays; reinventing our feature gardens; adding new beds over five years. - Heal the Eyesores: clean up graffiti; fix the broken windows, benches, field houses, picnic tables, benches, playgrounds and pathways. - Pick It Up: continue installation of new environmentally friendly garbage cans for waste collection and recycling, with resources to empty them, and educate the community about their proper use. - □ Keep It Running: replace worn forestry vehicles, grass cutting and other equipment as required to maintain service.

-11. Lead green action through organizing the work of parks volunteers to ensure community engagement.

-12. Develop a new Dogs-and-People In Parks strategy.

-13. Develop a World Parks Program to celebrate Toronto's cultural diversity through the redesign of our parks.
-We plan to remake eight parks per year with multicultural themes, phased in over five years.

-14. Prepare a Parks Master Plan for spring 2005 to guide the renaissance of our parks and trails across the city.
-We have great landscape designers: we should let them shine.

-15. Institute a Trailblazers Program, involving improvement and expansion of our trail system, and the provision of interpretive and directional signage, guidence for users with a disability, and appropriate lighting, for the pleasure and safety of trail and park users.

-16. Create a Park Ranger Program, with rangers in every ward who will promote and protect Toronto's green assets-a defining aspect of the city for tourists and residents.

-17. Start a Life Gardens Program to promote gardening as a healthy activity which brings forth bounty and beautifies the city.
-Components should include: year round children's gardens, and support for community gardens and related programming in our parks ands conservatories across Toronto.

-18. Create a ParksArt Program with Toronto Culture involving artful horticulture in parks as part of the Public Art Program.

-19. Initiate a professional gardener certificate program through our community gardens and greenhouses, aimed at disadvantaged youth.

-20. Pioneer a Natural Areas, Forestry and Parks Apprenticeship Program and a Youth Interpretive Program.
-Hire 60 students per year to educate youth on careers in these areas and to raise awareness of the vital importance of nature.

-Sport and Recreation

-Turning History on its Head
+TOP LEFT: CENTENNIAL PARK CONSERVATORY, 2004.

+TOP RIGHT: MEDIAN PLANTINGS, UNIVERSITY AVENUE,

+- 11. Lead green action through organizing the work of parks volunteers to ensure community engagement. - 12.
+Develop a new Dogs In Parks strategy. - 13.
+Develop a World Parks Program to celebrate Toronto's cultural diversity through the redesign of our parks.
+We plan to remake eight parks per year with multicultural themes, phased in over five years. - 14.
+Prepare a Parks Master Plan for spring 2005 to guide the renaissance of our parks and trails across the city.
+We have great landscape designers: we should let them shine. - 15.
+Institute a Trailblazers Program, involving improvement and expansion of our trail system, and the provision of interpretive and directional signage, guidence for users with a disability, and appropriate lighting, for the pleasure and safety of trail and park users. - 16.
+Create a Park Ranger Program, with rangers in every ward who will promote and protect Toronto's green assets-a defining aspect of the city for tourists and residents. - 17.
+Start a Life Gardens Program to promote gardening as a healthy activity which brings forth bounty and beautifies the city.
+Components should include: year round children's gardens, and support for community gardens and related programming in our parks ands conservatories across Toronto. - 18.
+Create a ParksArt Program with Toronto Culture involving artful horticulture in parks as part of the Public Art Program. - 19.
+Initiate a professional gardener certificate program through our community gardens and greenhouses, aimed at disadvantaged youth. - 20.
+Pioneer a Natural Areas, Forestry and Parks Apprenticeship Program and a Youth Interpretive Program.
+Hire 60 students per year to educate youth on careers in theses areas and to raise awareness of the vital importance of nature.
+Enter into discussions with Local 416 to develop a forestry and park apprenticeship program agreement to raise awareness of career opportunities within Parks and Recreation, and undertake a program to educate students on careers in environmental related fields such as forestry, parks and naturalization.

+ALLOTMENT GARDEN, HIGH PARK, CIRCA 2000

+HIGH PARK, 2004

+SPORT AND RECREATION

+LEFT: HILLSIDE GARDENS, HIGH PARK, 1913.

+ABOVE: TOBOGGAN RUNS, HIGH PARK, 1919.

+OPPOSITE: ASHBRIDGES BAY, VOLLEYBALL SUNDAY, 2004.

+TURNING HISTORY ON ITS HEAD